 Talk to your university

 However, this option is only available to you if you’re enrolled as an international student in a Japanese university.
-It’s no the end of the world if you’re coming in from abroad.
-You can talk to your Japanese language professors at your enrolled university and see if they have any connections to a Japanese company or organization that may be able to offer you an internship.
+It’s not the world’s end if you’re coming in from abroad.
+You can talk to your Japanese language professors or someone from the career center at your enrolled university or someone and see if they have any connections to a Japanese company or organization that may be able to offer you an internship.

 Multinational Companies and NGOs

-There are plenty of international companies and organizations based in Japan that provide an English-speaking work environment and truly global experience.
-Not all of these companies will offer internships, but there’s no harm in reaching out to them and asking them for internship opportunities.
+Many international companies and organizations based in Japan provide an English-speaking work environment and truly global experience.
+Not all these companies will offer internships, but there’s no harm in reaching out to them and asking them for internship opportunities.

-This shows your level of dedication and motivation to kickstart your career and make a fantastic first impression on recruiters.
-After all, you went through the trouble of researching about the company, products and services and overall company values.
+This shows your dedication and motivation to kickstart your career and make a fantastic first impression on recruiters.
+After all, you went through the trouble of researching the company, products and services, and overall company values.

-Landing an internship is very competitive and you will need a clear idea of what your goals are.
+Landing an internship is very competitive, and you will need a clear idea of your goals.
 If you can define these and connect them to your chosen company or organization’s brand and values, you’re far more likely to land an internship offer.